Universal bound on the Lyapunov spectrum of quantum master equations: Positive maps solving differential equations

 We thus see that the class of $d$-positive maps, i.e., of completely positive maps ($ \mathcal{CP}$), is the smallest set in the above chain of inclusions.
-Unfortunately, for $k$-positive maps there is no general counterpart of the operator-sum representation (\ref{LPM:povm}) that characterizes completely positive maps.
-Analogously, on the differential level the conditions (\ref{LPM:LGKS}) have no general counterpart to specify generators of $k$-positive semigroups \cite{WoCi2008,ChrD2022}.
+Unfortunately, for $k$-positive maps, there is no general counterpart of the operator-sum representation (\ref{LPM:povm}) that characterizes completely positive maps.
+Analogously, at the differential level, the conditions (\ref{LPM:LGKS}) have no general counterpart to specify generators of $k$-positive semigroups \cite{WoCi2008,ChrD2022}.
 Even if it can be argued that completely positive maps are the only ones adapted to describe the evolution of open quantum systems (see, however, the debate \cite{PecP1994,AliR1995,PecP1995} and the more recent \cite{DoLi2016}), completely positive dynamical maps can be solutions of a quantum master equation (\ref{LPM:qme}) whose generator does not satisfy the complete positivity conditions (\ref{LPM:LGKS}).
-The upshot is that quantum master equations not satisfying (\ref{LPM:LGKS}) must be necessarily considered.
-We refer to \cite{SmVa2010} for an example with clear physical interpretation.
-In addition, understanding the properties of $k$-positive semigroups for all $k$ is necessary to determine criteria to discriminate between entangled and separable states (see \cite{ChKo2009} and references therein).
+The upshot is that quantum master equations that do not satisfy (\ref{LPM:LGKS}) must necessarily be considered.
+We refer to \cite{SmVa2010} for an example with a clear physical interpretation.
+In addition, the study of $k$-positive maps for each $k$ is relevant to criteria for discriminating between entangled and separable states (see \cite{ChKo2009} and the references therein).
+To summarize: \begin{enumerate} \item (\ref{LPM:gen}) equipped with regularity conditions on the time dependence is the generator of a semigroup of trace and self-adjointness preserving linear maps or, equivalently, of infinitely divisible trace and self-adjointness preserving linear maps; \item we call the semigroup trace preserving and positive if all its elements are linear maps that send the convex set of state operators into itself; \item the properties under tensor product composition with the identity map filter the set of positive linear maps into the flag of nested subsets (\ref{LPM:foliation}).
+Unfortunately, in general the resulting classification does not lead to an explicit representation; \item however, when (\ref{LPM:LGKS}) holds true the semigroup solution of a quantum master equation only consists of completely positive maps enjoying the property (\ref{LPM:CP}).
+This property is equivalent \cite{StiW1955,ChoM1975} to the Kraus positive operator sum (\ref{LPM:povm}); \item in the time-autonomous case the semigroup enjoys the time translational invariance property (\ref{LPM:tti}): it thus reduces to a one parameter family of linear maps. \end{enumerate} We conclude the section by recalling that a trace and self-adjointness preserving linear map $\Phi$ is positive if and only if it is a contraction \cite{KosA1972}